AkoZhu/ese5190lab2A/README.md

-The whole time diagram depicts the process between Data loaded in FIFO and the finished transmision of first bit.
+The whole-time diagram depicts the process between Data loaded in FIFO and the finished transmission of the first bit.

-Here is something imporatnt you need to know:
+Here is something important you need to know:

 1. The whole process is as follows:

    - Data comes to FIFO -> OSR pulls data -> right shift to GPIO Pin -> WS2812 gets data bit

-2. $T_1, T_2, T_3$ represents the different time period spent by each setted instruction.
+2. $T_1, T_2, T_3$ represents the different periods spent by each set of instructions.

-   - Actually, each instruction costs one SM circle.
+   - Each instruction costs one SM circle.

-   - To allign your whole period so as to fit the protocol, we add some delay period.
+   - We add some delay periods to align your whole period to fit the protocol.

-3. Tthe SM stalls when FIFO is empty and OSR still use pull, which causes a 'freeze' of the state.
+3. The SM stalls when FIFO is empty, and OSR still uses pull, which causes a 'freeze' of the state.

-4. '0' and '1' are represented by the different time period of high level voltage.
+4. '0' and '1' are represented by the different periods of high-level voltage.